$29.99 $33.99 Buy It Now

 Another exciting development is the integration of artificial intelligence (AI) into digital cameras.
 AI technology can enhance image processing, improve autofocus capabilities, and even assist in image composition.

-See also When did digital cameras exist
+See also Best digital cameras for hiking

 Furthermore, advancements in computational photography are revolutionizing the way images are captured and edited.
 Techniques such as multi-frame processing, HDR imaging, and depth mapping are becoming more common, allowing photographers to create stunning visuals with ease.